Breast Care – Treatments & Services

 TOMOSYNTHESIS 3D MAMMOGRAPHY… Finding cancer at its earliest and most treatable stage.

 York Hospital BreastCare is proud to offer Tomosynthesis 3D mammography, a technology which allows our Breast Radiologists to see breast tissue in ways never before possible.
-We are proud to offer this service at the same cost as a regular mammogram.

 BREAST ULTRASOUND & ULTRASOUND GUIDED PROCEDURES

 Breast ultrasound is a noninvasive procedure used to assess the breasts.
 Ultrasound technology allows quick visualization of the breast tissue.
 Ultrasound may also be used to assess blood flow to areas inside the breasts.
 The examination is often used along with mammography.

 A breast ultrasound is commonly performed to determine if an abnormality detected by mammography or a palpable lump is a fluid-filled cyst or a solid tumor (benign or malignant).
 An ultrasound-guided breast biopsy may be done to evaluate abnormal findings on a mammogram or breast ultrasound and can be done in the same visit.

 STEREOTACTIC BREAST BIOPSY